-You will need to fill out the electronic form.
+You will need to fill out the electronic form by April 2.

 - Interested in BIOL 2100?
-Talk to professors, identify your “top 3 choices” and fill out the form.
-The faculty members will contact you.
+Fill out the form to indicate which research labs you’re interested in and the faculty members will contact you.

 - Want to continue in BIOL 40000?
 Talk to your professor and fill out the form

-Research assignments will be announced on Nov 6th, prior to course registration (which begins on Nov 10th).
+Research assignments will be announced on April 9th.
 All students who complete the form will receive an email with information on their research assignment.
-If we are not able to assign you to one of your 3 choices for a lab for the Spring, you will receive notification as well as information on options.
+If we are not able to assign you to one of your 3 choices for a lab, you will receive notification as well as information on options.